polyphony-chat/docs/docs/Protocol Specifications/core.md

     retransmitted, preserving the integrity and completeness of communication between the client and server.

+The [heartbeat payload](#3238-heartbeat-and-heartbeat-ack-events) defines a payload parameter `except`.

-If `except` was present and contained entries in the heartbeat payload, the server must re-send these events in the `d` part of the heartbeat ACK response.
+If `except` was present and contained entries in the heartbeat payload sent by a client, the server must re-send these events in the `d` part of the heartbeat ACK response.
+How this `d` payload is to be formatted is also defined in [section 3.2.3.8](#3238-heartbeat-and-heartbeat-ack-events).

-TODO ^
+The server must prioritize sending these "missed" events over other events.
+The server should expect that a client requests these events yet another time.

-#### 3.3 Events over REST
+#### 3.3 Events over events

 For some implementation contexts, a constant WebSocket connection might not be wanted.
 A client can instead opt to query an API endpoint to receive events, which would normally be sent through the WebSocket